 Mock sneered at the little village.
 It was a fine day for a raid.
 ‘Prepare our brothers.
 We attack within the hour.’

-Croki nodded and galloped back the way they came.
-The eastern regions had seen peace for much too long.
+Croki nodded and galloped back the way they’d come.
+The eastern regions had seen peace for far too long.
 Mock’s hand itched for his sword.

 He would soon fix that.